How to freelance without losing your mind

 Discipline: the art of holding yourself accountable (no one else will)

 One thing is to define a plan (which is already a big challenge per se when you consider all the items to keep in balance), but unless you execute it, it’ll only be a good-intended list of wishes.
 Try to put every time block in your agenda, and add there even the tasks you have to accomplish every day with realistic times assigned.
 You’ll be amazed to see what’s the really available time you have to commit to other activities; there’s no better filter to know if you can afford to accept more work, more social activities or more responsibilities from other sources (family or volunteering for example?).
+ANd if you haven’t gotten lucky withy any opportunity, you might want to look for companies that hire remote developers and the like.

 Working all day long in your pyjamas from the sofa while watching Netflix series.
 Sounds familiar?
 Not precisely the healthiest habit for your body (ergonomics!), your mind (focus!) and your spirit.
 As tempting as it can be, avoid unhealthy behaviours that don’t support you feeling well in the long term.
 In the beginning, you may feel super privileged to be able to do this (I’m not saying you should never try it, it can be stress-relieving and reassuring at some point when you need some distraction or even some company from the TV characters), but is definitely not the healthiest to help you feel a sense of achievement and pride about your lifestyle choices.